Deep Dive into Cloud Function

-In cloud functions, the runtime behavior of Node.js differs somewhat from that of Node.js running locally.
+In cloud functions, the runtime behavior of Node.js differs from that of local Node.js execution.

 Startup Time

-- Cold start: Requires the platform to allocate computing resources, load the code, and start the Node.js process, which is time-consuming;
+- Cold startup: requires the platform to allocate computing resources, load code, and start the Node.js process, which takes longer;

-- Hot start: Both the function instance and the execution process are reused (known as "instance reuse" mentioned below), which is very fast.
+- Hot startup: function instances and execution processes are reused (i.e., "instance reuse" mentioned below), which takes very little time.

-If consecutive requests are made to the cloud function, the initialized instances from a cold start will be reused and can begin computation very quickly, which constitutes a hot start.
+If continuous requests are made to the cloud function, the instances that have completed cold startup will be reused and can begin computation very quickly, which constitutes a hot startup.

-CloudBase automatically schedules and adjusts the number of instances based on the long-term access patterns of your cloud functions, ensuring optimal performance while saving your resources.
+CloudBase automatically schedules and allocates the number of instances based on the long-term access patterns of your cloud function, ensuring optimal performance while saving your resources.

 Instance Reuse